 And we need our collective culture, as otherwise what are we?
 Can we be defined by our industry?
 Cars are wonderful, but culture?
 I’m not so sure.
 Even the guitar is only a piece of wood ’till it’s played.
 The goal is expression.
 A car’s goal is transit, alone, until it’s not, until it’s a Deloreon going 88 mph down a road on a projected screen in a theatre.
 Then it’s The Car from Back to the Future, forever part of culture.
 It is art that defines an object as something else, only then can it achieve cultural significance, and become part of us.

 Yet, knowing this, we fob off our responsibilities to the artists.
 We say, or think at least, “if they’re good enough, the free market will take care of them”.
 We hold this opinion knowing that Van Gogh died in poverty, at his own hand, never knowing what’d become of his art.
-James Joyce wasn’t even allowed to be buried in Ireland, as one, his family couldn’t afford it, “his family had to borrow the price of his funeral – in a small grave which could accommodate only one coffin” and, two, the country thought he was a disgrace, dubbed the “creator of immoral books”.
-The same county, the same state, that plasters his image on every tourist board, and advert denoting “the island of saint and scholars”.
+Following James Joyce’s death, his family pleaded with the Irish State that his body be returned home for burial.
+This was refused, and so Joyce’s final request went unfulfilled as his family couldn’t afford it.
+In Switzerland, “his family had to borrow the price of his funeral – in a small grave which could accommodate only one coffin”.
+Finances aside, the Irish State snubbed his request to be buried in the land that bore him, dubbing him instead the “creator of immoral books”.
+The same country, the same State, that plasters his image on every tourist board, and advert denoting “the island of saint and scholars”.

 Thankfully for Joyce (& The World), There Was a Woman Called Harry

 James Joyce only had one patron, Harriet Shaw Weaver.
 His works had a horrible habit of being banned, with his own country refusing to sell them.
-It is safe to say without Harriet, Joyce’s lineage of ground-breaking literary work likely would have been lost.
+It is no exaggeration that without Harriet, Joyce’s lineage of ground-breaking literary work likely would have been lost.
 She coughed up the money for his early works, and to have Ulysses published, when no one else would touch it.
 She even sent him an allowance to keep him, his family and his writing afloat after its subsequent ban– all because she believed in him as an artist.

 What About Comedy, Film?